-- 7) Staff salaries are within ranges assigned by the 2017 total compensation survey and reflect a possible 4% increase for merit plus 2% COLA.
-Beginning in fiscal year 2019, staff pays the full 7% employee share of their pension contributions. - 8) Benefit costs also include projected increases for OPEB and health care.
-Benefits also include estimates for future OPEB costs for new employees. - 9) RWA continues to plan for additional CalPERS pension payments for the unfunded liability.
-The planned additional payment in FY21 is \$36,700. - 10) Office cost increases are based upon estimated increases in fiscal year 2021 and also include the increased office lease agreement costs.
-For FY21 and beyond, office costs are estimated at 3% annual increases unless specific increases have been identified. - 11) Professional fees include higher audit, accounting and actuarial analysis fees due to the reporting requirement for GASB Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68) and GASB 75, increased public relations, human resources assistance, increased legal costs associated with advocacy, IRWM consulting costs, water advocacy consulting fees and general consulting costs. - 12) Other includes office equipment purchases including a computer server upgrade. - 13) Core program expenses include costs associated with the Powerhouse Science Center partnership and return of approximately \$13,000 to members for previous contributions to Powerhouse.
-IRWM costs are also considered part of core expenses. - 14) Combined core and subscription expenses versus revenues net a projected decrease in cash outflow of approximately \$208,646.
-Many subscription program expenses will be funded from previously collected funds which have been set aside for this purpose. - 15) Changes to membership are not anticipated, including any decline due to agency consolidations or nonparticipation.
+- 6) Staff salaries are within ranges assigned by the 2017 total compensation survey and reflect a possible 4% increase for merit plus 2% COLA.
+Beginning in fiscal year 2019, staff pays the full 7% employee share of their pension contributions. - 7) Benefit costs also include projected increases for OPEB and health care.
+Benefits also include estimates for future OPEB costs for new employees. - 8) RWA continues to plan for additional CalPERS pension payments for the unfunded liability.
+The planned additional payment in FY22 is \$36,700. - 9) Office cost increases are based upon estimated increases in fiscal year 2022 and also include the increased office lease agreement costs.
+For FY22 and beyond, office costs are estimated at 3% annual increases or less, unless specific increases have been identified. - 10) Professional fees include higher audit, accounting and actuarial analysis fees due to the reporting requirement for GASB Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68) and GASB 75, increased public relations, human resources assistance, increased legal costs associated with advocacy, IRWM consulting costs, water advocacy consulting fees and general consulting costs. - 11) Other includes office equipment and furniture purchases. - 12) Core program expenses include costs associated with the Powerhouse Science Center partnership and Integrated Regional Water Management (IRWM). - 13) Combined core and subscription expenses versus revenues net a projected deficit.
+Many subscription program expenses will be funded from previously collected funds which have been paid in advance and set aside for this specific purpose. - 14) Changes to membership are not anticipated, including any decline due to agency consolidations or nonparticipation.